wjayesh/mahilo/README.md

 This would then allow you to talk to the emergency dispatcher agent.
 If you pass the `--voice` flag, you would be able to talk to the agent using voice.

 Ideally, you would spin up more terminals for the other agents and can then observe how the conversation would unfold across the agents.

+### How does the transfer of context work?

+Every BaseAgent comes with a function called `chat_with_an_agent` that takes in a question or a message and the agent it is being sent to.
+This function is used by the agents whenever they feel that they want info from the other agents.

+The `AgentManager` class manages the context and makes the last N conversations available across agents, for added visibility.
+More on this is in the [Detailed Features](#detailed-features) section below.

-For a demo of this, check out the video below, in addition to the Realtime API video above:
+For a demo of agents sharing context with each other, check out the video below, in addition to the Realtime API video above:

 [![Mahilo first demo](https://github.com/wjayesh/mahilo/blob/main/assets/yt_thumbnail1.png?raw=true)](https://youtu.be/6RjKJwzsdWY?si=v13lNN3-9RGuhWjh "Mahilo: Multi-Agent with Human-in-the-Loop System Framework")